 I would say I was patient enough to notice people within my locality as the nose becomes visible to the eyes when the eyes exercise patience.
-I observed that when a person aggrieves another unintentionally, and he/she notices grievance(s) in the other party’s countenance, knowing full that his action was wrong, they want to end the injury by saying sorry multiple times as the person continues to display contentedness.
+I observed that when a person aggrieves another unintentionally, and he/she notices grievance(s) in the other party’s countenance, knowing fully that his action was wrong, they want to end the injury by saying sorry multiple times as the person continues to display lack of contentedness.

-I avoid saying “sorry” continuously to the protesting party as it oblique towards me as an unnecessary action that increases the grievance.
+I avoid saying “sorry” continuously to the protesting party as it oblique towards me as an unnecessary action that increases grievance.
 An apology is enough to show remorsefulness, apologizing endlessly seems like the hurting action was a deliberate act in the hearth of the aggrieved.

 An infinite apology does not disclose how sorry you are, neither does it assure appeasing the affected, but a remorseful countenance after a sorry speak louder about your intent.